 Vernier Engineering Contest

 Maximum award: $1,000 in cash, $3,000 in Vernier technology, and $1,500 toward expenses to attend the 2014 ASEE conference in New Orleans.
 Eligibility: teachers in schools serving grades K-12, as well as post- secondary undergraduate college departments are eligible.
 Deadline: January 15, 2015.

 Learning and Leadership Grants from The NEA Foundation

 Prize: Grants are available from $2,000 to $5,000 for both programs.
 Deadline: February 1; June 1.

 Fund for Teachers Grants

-The Fund for Teachers offers direct grants to teachers to support summer learning opportunities of their own design.
 Maximum award: $5,000.
-Eligibility: teachers grades pre-kindergarten through 12, with a minimum of three years teaching experience, full-time, spending at least 50 percent of the time in the classroom at the time grants are approved and made.
+Eligibility: teachers who work with students in grades pre-kindergarten through 12, with a minimum of three years teaching experience, full-time, spending at least 50 percent of the time in the classroom at the time grants are approved and made.
 Deadline: varies by state.

 Grants to Increase Access to Healthy Foods from the No Kid Hungry Foundation